Lanre-gabriel/2025-Bike-Sales-Dashboard-/README.md

 ![Excel logo](Excel.jpg)

 ## Aims and Objectives
-The aims and objectives of this project is not just to practice what was thought but also to answer more questions and curating a simple visualization anybody can understand.
+The aims and objectives of this project is not just to practice what was taught but also to answer more questions and curate a simple visualization anybody can understand.

 ## Data Source
-Data was gotten from [](https://github.com/Ale...​)
+Data was gotten from [GitHub](https://github.com/Ale...​)

 ## KPI'S
 - **Total Customers**: 1000